By Tasha Mesina, Cindra Grooming Products — Updated April 7, 2026

 Environmental Allergies

 Grass, pollen, dust, and mold commonly trigger paw irritation.
-Dogs absorb allergens through their feet, making paws a frequent target for licking.
+Dogs absorb allergens through their feet, making paws a frequent target.

 Food Sensitivities